autoplot/documentation/javadoc/org/das2/qds/util/BundleBuilder.md

-# org.das2.qds.util.BundleBuilderreduce and standardize code needed to build bundle descriptors used in BUNDLE_1.
-This can
+# org.das2.qds.util.BundleBuilder

- only build a bundle of rank 1 datasets.
+reduce and standardize code needed to build bundle descriptors used in BUNDLE_1.
+This can only build a bundle of rank 1 datasets.

-BundleBuilder( int size )
+# BundleBuilder( int size )
 create the builder for the BundleDescriptor to go into BUNDLE_1 property.

 ***